vishruth2005/IntelChallenges/Challenge 1/README.md

 ## Instructions

-Fork this repo, and commit your changes to a new branch with your name.
+Fork this repo, and add your notebook to the solutions folder as "your_name.py"

 ### Best solution gets to present it out for everyone!